dtx525942103/RapidASR/README.md

 ## Less is more.
 Less dependency, more usability.

-# It works for the most modes, but still needs some  tricks to build it on Linux.

 Just offline mode, not support stream mode, aka separate files can be recognized.

 ## Supported modes: